mayureshb7/Autonomous-Navigation-by-Turtlebot3-Gazebo-Real-World-/README.md

 **About Project**

-This Capstone Project is about running Autonomous Navigation by Turtlebot3 Burger on Gazebo and Real world as a part of course AuE 8230 Autonomy Systems and Sciences
+This Capstone Project is about running Autonomous Navigation by Turtlebot3 Burger on Gazebo Simulation and Real world as a part of course AuE 8230 Autonomy Systems and Sciences

 **Commands to run Gazebo Simulation**